edumserrano/roslyn-analyzers/Docs/source/create-nuget-package.rst

 	foreach ($analyzerFilePath in Get-ChildItem -Path "$analyzersPath\*.dll" -Exclude *.resources.dll)

-   Although I have not tested this should only impact projects that are :ref:`localized <tips-and-more-resources>`.
+   I have not tested but this line of the powershell script should only impact projects that are :ref:`localized <tips-and-more-resources>`.
 Altough the official documentation in not excluding the resource files it is probably the correct thing to do but I have not tested it.